Rectal Cancer Treatment (Patient)

 - Unusual Cancers of Childhood

-Age and family history can affect the risk of developing rectal cancer.
+Age and family history can affect the risk of rectal cancer.

 Anything that increases your chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 The following are possible risk factors for rectal cancer:

 - Being aged 40 or older.